Royal road progression: History

-The IV△7–V7–iii7–vi progression was originally influenced by jazz and rock progressions originating in Western music.
-Music featuring similar chord progressions were introduced to Japan via Eurodisco-influenced pop tracks that became popular during their early boom in Japan.
-The chord progression has become prolific in J-pop to the point where it has become a core part of modern Japanese music; pop music lacking the progression is often described as sounding "not Japanese".
+As of 2023, 40% of the top twenty best selling singles of all time in Japan contain the chord progression, and between 1989 and 2019, the year's top-selling Japanese song contained the progression 23% of the time.
+Pop music lacking the progression is often described as sounding "not Japanese".
 While artists' overuse of the ōdō progression can often be criticised as lacking in creative originality, the corpus of songs that become bestsellers in Japan and perform well on Japanese record charts feature plenty of tracks utilising the progression, thus contributing to the conservative nature of record labels that lean towards familiar progressions over more risky experimentation.